 Fortunately for the shared mobility industry, 64% of Generation Z has questioned their need to own a vehicle due to other transportation options such as ridehailing being available (3).
 This openness to new modes of transportation highlights the opportunity to guide this generation towards using more shared mobility services.
 To do so, Generation Z needs to understand how shared mobility works, and shared mobility operators need to be able to meet their needs.

-Generation Z is more familiar with social media than any other generation, and arguably has the most public personal brand image4.
+Generation Z is more familiar with social media than any other generation, and arguably has the most public personal brand.
 As a result, there is constant pressure to find themselves in a brand, product, or service.
 In the traditional car ownership world, a car would help extend one’s personality.
 If shared mobility operators want to reduce the demand for vehicle ownership, this channel of showcasing individuality should be addressed.

 One opportunity is to provide a sense of belonging.
 By building a strong community, shared mobility has the potential to help Generation Z identify who they are or want to be.
 This is more than brand loyalty; it’s about activating individuals to further improve the product or service, and unifying them to feel heard and understood.

-As a result of services like Spotify, Amazon Prime, and food delivery platforms, shared mobility services need to be available almost immediately when needed4.
+As a result of services like Spotify, Amazon Prime, and food delivery platforms, shared mobility services need to be available almost immediately when needed.
 Users are prioritizing reliability and speed in deciding what company to use, turning these services more and more into a commodity.
 This is great for users but not necessarily for shared mobility operators.

 Nonetheless, the on demand upbringing and fluidity of information has made Generation Z more aware of transportation options beyond vehicle ownership.
-Time is also more available for this group, who no longer have to dedicate time to shopping in stores or buying groceries4.
+Time is also more available for this group, who no longer have to dedicate time to shopping in stores or buying groceries.
 Instead, time is in their control, possibly squeezing in a few extra minutes to walk around the block for a carshare.

 Shared mobility is growing, but is not always able to meet the on demand needs that is available with a private vehicle.
 Urban cities may be viable places for Generation Z to change their transportation habits, but there needs to be greater adoption and more options.
 Shared mobility operators face the dilemma of either increasing supply in hopes of greater demand, or waiting for more demand before increasing supply.
 The right balance of risk, profitability, and social good is yet to be identified.